 And don't let swings in metal prices drive your investment strategy.
 "Speak to a financial adviser about setting a target price when selling," he says.

 Platinum is 10 times rarer than gold, and the tight supply can mean wildly fluctuating prices.
 For example, platinum hit a high of $2,252 per ounce in March 2008 only to plummet to $794 in October that year.
 Supply issues in South Africa, where most of the metal is mined, were to blame, Mladjenovic says.
 "As soon as the problem was fixed, the metal's price dropped," he says.

 The metal hasn't again reached that all-time high.

 U.S. Mint-issued American Eagle platinum coins are one possibility.
-They're easily bought at banks, brokerage firms or directly from the U.S. Mint.
-They also can be purchased at major coin dealers such as Monex Precious Metals in Newport Beach, Calif.
-Go to the U.S. Mint website, USmint.gov, for a list of authorized dealers.
+They're easily bought at banks or brokerage firms.
+They also can be purchased at major coin dealers.
+Go to the U.S. Mint website for a list of authorized dealers.

 But a less liquid market than gold can mean they're harder to cash in.
 "Before you buy bullion coins, ask about the dealer's buyback policy," Mladjenovic says.

-This shiny metal, which mimics silver, sold for almost the same price as gold in late September -- about $1,571 per ounce for platinum and about $1,649 per ounce for gold.
+This shiny metal, which mimics silver, sold for almost the same price as gold in mid-January -- about $1,269 per ounce for platinum and about $1,293 per ounce for gold.